Dynamics 365 for Marketing readme

 - Trials are subject to the Dynamics 365 for Marketing trial limits and restrictions.

 - You can't sign up using an @microsoft.com email address.
-If you are a Microsoft employee and would like to sign up for a trial, follow the instructions given in Sign up for a managed Office 365 trial tenant and install the Marketing trial on it.
+If you are a Microsoft employee and would like to sign up for a trial, start by setting up an Office 365 E3 trial, which will provide you both with a trial tenant (where you can install the Marketing trial) and a new email address that you can use to sign up for the Marketing trial.
+More information: Sign up for a free trial.

 Configuration, installation, and first-run experience